 We must now judge whether Vinnie's voyage or transition to a naive peace and naive behaviour in the distant, too distant, setting of the Blessed Isles, invalidates, at least for a moment, the truly tragic Electra that O'Neill wanted to create.
-Once outside the walls, lato sensu, that imprisoned her, we must believe that the answer is yes, but we pause to note that this transition occurs after a stay in a different prison, in a prison the Greeks could never recognise, one ordained by Nemesis and involving the inescapable application of a primitive, atavistic, uncompassionate, and cruel Justice - pagan, therefore, rather than Christian.69 Vinnie Mannon, O'Neill's Electra, had to avenge the blood of her father and spill the blood of the bastard with whom her mother had dishonoured her father: "Your adultery...
-I heard you telling hi - "I love you, Adam"...
-You vile - You're shameless and evil!"
-(2.916).
-Day after day - in this case, unlike the Greek heroine - she had to win over the complicity of her own Orestes, a son so oedipally tied to his mother that he resists seeing her as an adulteress and murderer: "If you won't help me punish her, I hope you're not such a coward that you're willing to let her lover escape!"
-(Orin): "I'll kill that bastard!"
-(2.979 f.).
-She could, however make use of the accusation contained in the dying words of her beloved father: "She's guilty - not medicine!"
-(2.946).
-Moreover, her bond with her father, as unhealthy as that between her brother and her mother, arouses her cunning: "I suppose you think you'll be free to marry Adam now!...
-Not while I'm alive!
-I'll make you pay for your crime!"
-(2.947).
-Brant is made to pay for his crime against her father: "He paid the just penalty for his crime...
-It is justice!
-It is your justice, Father!"
-(2.1001 f.), and Vinnie does not deliver her mother to the law to be hung, but rather deprives her of her lover in the hope that she will kill herself: "...
-But we protected her.
-She square-shouldered stiffness.
-She now bears a striking resemblance to her mother in every respect, even to being dressed in the green her mother had affected" (2.1014); (Stage direction): "She seems a mature woman, sure of her feminine attractiveness.
+Once outside the walls, lato sensu, that imprisoned her, we must believe that the answer is yes, but we pause to note that this transition occurs after a stay in a different prison, in a prison the Greeks could never recognise, one ordained by Nemesis and involving the inescapable application of a primitive, atavistic, uncompassionate, and cruel Justice-pagan, therefore, rather than Christian.
+Vinnie Mannon, O'Neill's Electra, had to avenge the blood of her father and spill the blood of the bastard with whom her mother had dishonoured her father: "Your adultery...
+I heard you telling him-'I love you, Adam'...
+You vile -¡ You're shameless and evil!"
+(II, 916).
+Day after day-in this case, unlike the Greek heroine-she had to win over the complicity of her own Orestes, a son so oedipally tied to his mother

+68(Stage direction): "Then Lavinia enters....
+One is at once aware of an extraordinary change in her.
+Her body, formerly so thin and undeveloped, has filled out.
+Her movements have lost their square-shouldered stiffness.
+She now bears a striking resemblance to her mother in every respect, even to being dressed in the green her mother had affected" (II, 1014); (Stage direction): "She seems a mature woman, sure of her feminine attractiveness.
 Her brown-gold hair is arranged as her mother's had been.
 Her green dress is like a copy of her mother's...
-The movements of her body now have the feminine grace her mother's had possessed" (2.1016); (Peter to Vinnie): "I can't get over seeing you dressed in colour.
+The movements of her body now have the feminine grace her mother's had possessed" (II, 1016); (Peter to Vinnie): "I can't get over seeing you dressed in colour.
 You always used to wear black".
 (Vinnie): "...
-I was dead then" (2.1020).
+I was dead then" (II, 1020).